Magnitude 6.4 earthquake shakes parts of Northern California

 Authorities closed an important bridge in Ferndale that was showing damage.
 The state highway department tweeted a photo showing crumpled pavement.

+The power outage involved the main transmission line that runs into the region and Pacific Gas & Electric’s restoration work was slowed because rain prevented use of a helicopter to assess damage, McGuire said.
+The utility expected electricity to be restored by evening, but residents should be prepared for more time without power, he said.
+The utility did not immediately comment on the outage.

-The county of 136,000 residents is in a region of the state that has a long history of large earthquakes, including a magnitude 7.0 in 1980 and a 6.8 in 2014, according to the California Earthquake Authority.
+Humboldt County has about 136,000 residents and is in a part of the state that has a long history of large earthquakes, including a magnitude 7.0 in 1980 and a 6.8 in 2014, according to the California Earthquake Authority.

 The city of Eureka, population 26,000, said on its website that its communications center was receiving a high volume of calls but “no significant damage” was immediately reported.